Training Needed for Caregivers

 • I think family caregivers should be allowed to receive reimbursement by insurance as paid providers of care when they stay home to care for their family members.
 Many are physically harming themselves, trying to work and care for the family at the same time.

-• Online training should be available as a free resource.
-It should be made readily available as a reference tool to help families know what they need to do in a pinch.
+• Online training should be available as a free resource and readily available as a reference tool to help families know what to do in a pinch.

 This article originally appeared on Multiplesclerosis.Net by Health-Union, LLC and has been reposted with permission.